 Your beard needs food

 A healthy beard, just like anything else, will require nutrients to grow.
-Hair follicles along with other elements of they body require minerals.
+Hair follicles along with other elements of they body require vitamins and minerals.
 The best and easiest way to achieve this is to have a balanced diet.
 Foods rich in fatty acids, proteins, and healthy fats, omega 3’s, and vitamin C. You can also take supplements that contain these vitamins as well as Vitamin E, Inositol, Biotin (vitamin B7), and Niacin (vitamin B3).
 These nutrients will help develop natural testosterone levels, promote healthy and new hair growth, as well as promote stronger hair growth.